-- (1) Confirming the organization legal existence through third-party identity verification service or database, documents issued by government or authorized organizations, an attestation letter written by a government official, lawyer, or accountant, or a site visit by the HiPKI EV TLS CA or a third party who is acting as an agent for the HiPKI EV TLS CA; - (2) Using telephone, postal letter, e-mail not provided by the representative or any equivalent way to confirm that the individual affiliated with the certificate subject (organization or company) and is authorized to represent the certificate subject; - (3) Confirming that the individual represents the organization through face-to-face cross-checking of the identity at the counter or other trustworthy communication methods; or - (4) Verification of the applicant's EV TLS/SSL certificate authorization which is detailed in Section 3.2.3, including: - A. Verify the name, title and authority of the contract signer, certificate approver and certificate requester. - B. Verify that the contract signer has signed the subscriber agreements or the authorized representative of the applicant who has agreed to the terms of use; and - C. Verify the certificate approver has signed or approved by other means the EV TLS/certificate request.
+- Using telephone, postal letter, e-mail not provided by the representative or any equivalent way to confirm that the individual affiliated with the certificate subject (organization or company) and is authorized to represent the certificate subject; - (2) Confirming that the individual represents the organization through face-to-face cross-checking of the identity at the counter or other trustworthy communication methods; or - (3) Verification of the applicant's EV TLS/SSL certificate authorization which is detailed in Section 3.2.3, including: - A. Verify the name, title and authority of the contract signer, certificate approver and certificate requester. - B. Verify that the contract signer has signed the subscriber agreements or the authorized representative of the applicant who has agreed to the terms of use; and - C. Verify the certificate approver has signed or approved by other means the EV TLS/certificate request.

-The EV TLS/SSL certificate request must choose one or several (please refer to Section 3.2.5.1 to Section 3.2.5.6) methods recommended in the EV SSL Certificate Guidelines to validate the subscriber's right to use or control the domain name.
+The EV TLS/SSL certificate request must choose one or several (please refer to Section 3.2.5.1 to Section 3.2.5.7) methods recommended in the EV SSL Certificate Guidelines to validate the subscriber's right to use or control the domain name.
 In addition, organization or individual's identity authentication must still be done in accordance with Sections 3.2.2 or 3.2.3 for assurance level 3 of this CPS.